 Dismissal and rehire

-Dismissing someone then rehiring them on worse terms and conditions is expected to become an automatically unfair dismissal in most cases.
+Dismissing someone then rehiring them on worse terms and conditions will become an automatically unfair dismissal in most cases.
 This is sometimes known as 'fire and rehire'.
-Change expected in October 2026.
+This will change in October 2026.

 Harassment